Popeyes spices up sales at Burger King parent grappling with coronavirus

 Popeyes system-wide sales grew 24% in Q2

-Restaurant Brands International Inc. sales fell 25 percent in the three months through June as declining revenue at Burger King and Tim Hortons due to the COVID-19 pandemic was countered by growth at Popeyes.
+Restaurant Brands International Inc. sales fell 25 percent in the three months through June as growth at Popeyes countered declining revenue at Burger King and Tim Hortons due to the COVID-19 pandemic.

 Continue Reading Below

 The Toronto-based fast food holding company reported a second-quarter profit of $164 million, or an adjusted 33 cents per share, on sales of $1.05 billion.
-Wall Street analysts surveyed by Refinitiv were expecting adjusted earnings of 29 cents on $1.03 billion.
+Wall Street analysts surveyed by Refinitiv were expecting adjusted earnings of 29 cents on sales of $1.03 billion.

 "The COVID-19 pandemic has introduced a host of unprecedented challenges, but our proactive and coordinated response across the globe has helped drive a significant recovery in performance since March,” CEO Jose Cil said in a statement.
 “By the end of the quarter, we were back to 90% of our prior year system-wide sales with 93% of our restaurants open worldwide.”